Russian through Switched Telephone Network (RuSTeN)

 Samples

-For an example of the data in this corpus, please review this audio sample.
+For an example of the data in this corpus, please listen to this sample (WAV).